-The Call for Abstracts, for the Learning at City Conference is now open
+The Call for Abstracts, for the Learning at City Conference 2022 - Opportunities to transform the future of higher education - is now open.

-LEaD is pleased to open the Call for Abstracts, for the 11th Learning at City Conference, which takes place online on Wednesday 30th June and Thursday 1st July 2021 at City, University of London.
+LEaD is pleased to open the call for Abstracts, for the 12th Learning at City Conference, which takes place on Wednesday 29th and Thursday 30th June 2022 at City, University of London.
+The conference will offer both in person and online participation.

-Within this theme there are a range of sub-themes:
+Within this theme there are a range of sub-themes you could focus upon for your abstract and these include:

 We invite you to submit a proposal to the conference to share your practice, innovations and pedagogic research.